Blog

 What is Website Accessibility?

 One in four adults in the US have some type of disability.
+(Source: CDC)

-Three Examples of Website Accessibility Issues
+Four Examples of Website Accessibility Issues

 So you may be wondering if your website is accessible to all.
 There is no sure fire way without an accessibility audit from a professional specializing in accessibility.
 However, we have three examples of obvious red flags in which a website would not be accessible to all.